avdi/ivar/README.md

 > Well, earlier you said that checking happens at object-instantiation time.
 Does this mean I'm going to be flooded with warnings if my code creates a lot of instances?

 Excellent question!
-No, not out of the boxt.
+No, not out of the box.
 The default policy (`:warn_once`) is to warn only once per class, not per instance.

 > Are there other policies?